trustfractal/ink-upgrade-template/README.md

 }
 ~~~~

-Next, we change the methods signatures to receive and explicit caller,
+Next, we change the method signatures, including the constructor's, to receive
-including the constructor.
-This is necessary because the actual caller will be
+an explicit caller.
+This is necessary because the actual caller will be the
-the proxy.
+proxy.
 This is kind of similar to how you use the
 [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For)
 header in HTTP reverse proxies to pass the IP of the client to the backend.
 Here's an example of the `insert` method being changed: